amirdadgari/git-insider/docs/GRAPHQL-API.md

 - By default, only repositories with a GitLab project name (`display_name`) are included.
 Set `includeUnnamed: true` to include repositories without a saved name.
 - A month-based in-memory cache is used for named repositories by default.
 Set `noCache: true` to bypass the cache and fetch directly from git.
 - By default, commits query searches all branches (`--all`).
 Specify `branch` parameter to search a specific branch (e.g., `branch: "main"`, `branch: "develop"`).
+- Set `includeChanges: true` to enrich each commit with per-file additions/deletions.
+File stats are fetched on demand and are not stored in the month cache.
 - Pagination for list queries is simple in-memory slicing when `limit` is provided; `page` defaults to 1 when used.
 - Dates are ISO-8601 strings (e.g., `2024-01-01`).
 Ranges are inclusive.

 ## Types
 - Repository: { id: ID!, name: String!, path: String!, url: String, description: String }
-- Commit: { repository: String!, repositoryId: Int, hash: String!, author: String, authorEmail: String, date: String, message: String, body: String, branch: String }
+- Commit: { repository: String!, repositoryId: Int, hash: String!, author: String, authorEmail: String, date: String, message: String, body: String, branch: String, files: [FileStat!] }
 - FileStat: { filename: String!, additions: Int!, deletions: Int! }
 - CodeChange: { repository: String!, repositoryId: Int, hash: String!, author: String, email: String, date: String, message: String, files: [FileStat!]! }
 - CommitSummary: { hash: String, author: String, date: String, message: String }